thhdragon/krusty-rs/docs/project_map.md

 - **Hardware Abstraction**: `hardware/mod.rs` and submodules abstract temperature, steppers, and other peripherals.
 Used by motion and printer modules.
 - **G-code Processing**: `gcode/` handles macro expansion and (potentially) parsing and execution.
 - **Web API**: `web/api.rs` exposes status and G-code execution endpoints via Axum.
 Uses async channels to communicate with the printer core.
-- **Testing**: `motion/test.rs` provides async unit and integration tests for the motion system, using mock hardware and configs. `planner/adaptive.rs` includes unit tests for adaptive parameter logic.
+- **Testing**: All unit and integration tests are now located in the `tests/` directory.
+Each major subsystem has its own test file, and all legacy test modules have been removed from `src/`.

 ---